MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Abstract

 \section{Abstract}

-We investigate the role of magnetic field on the gas dynamics in the Galactic bulge region by three dimensional simulations with radiative cooling and heating.
-While high-temperature corona with $T>10^6\unit{K}$ is formed in the halo regions, the temperature near the Galactic plane is $\lesssim 10^4\unit{K}$ following the thermal equilibrium curve determined by the radiative cooling and heating.
+We investigate the role of magnetic field on the gas dynamics in {a g}alactic bulge region by three dimensional simulations with radiative cooling and heating.
+While high-temperature corona with $T>10^6\unit{K}$ is formed in the halo regions, the temperature near the {mid-plane} is $\lesssim 10^4\unit{K}$ following the thermal equilibrium curve determined by the radiative cooling and heating.
 Although the thermal energy of the interstellar gas is lost by radiative cooling, the saturation level of the magnetic field strength does not significantly depend on the radiative cooling and heating.
 The magnetic field strength is amplified to $10\unit{\mu G}$ on average, and reaches several hundred ${\rm \mu G}$ locally.
 We find the formation of magnetically dominated regions at mid-latitudes in the case with the radiative cooling and heating, which is not seen in the case without radiative effect.
-The vertical thickness of the mid-latitude regions is $50-150 \unit{pc}$ at the radial location of $0.4-0.8 \unit{kpc}$ from the Galactic center, which is comparable to the observed vertical distribution of neutral atomic gas.
-When we take the average of different components of energy density integrated over the Galactic bulge region, the magnetic energy is comparable to the thermal energy.
-We conclude that the magnetic field plays a substantial role in controlling the dynamical and thermal properties of the Galactic bulge region.
+The vertical thickness of the mid-latitude regions is $50-150 \unit{pc}$ at the radial location of $0.4-0.8 \unit{kpc}$ from the {g}alactic center, which is comparable to the observed vertical distribution of neutral atomic gas.
+When we take the average of different components of energy density integrated over the {g}alactic bulge region, the magnetic energy is comparable to the thermal energy.
+We conclude that the magnetic field plays a substantial role in controlling the dynamical and thermal properties of the {g}alactic bulge region.

 \keywords{Milky Way Galaxy (1054), Magnetohydrodynamics (1964), Magnetohydrodynamical simulations(1966), Galactic bulge(2041) Galactic center (565), Interstellar medium (847), Interstellar magnetic fields (845), Neutral hydrogen clouds (1099)}